hershbhasin/hershbhasin.github.io/_posts/2019-06-14-sql-data-warehouse.md

 In data warehousing, we have to run load processes to put data into the warehouse, and we want those processes to run as efficiently as possible.
 Table partitioning is a tool that helps us with that efficiency.
 Partitioning helps us divide a large table into smaller parts, and those small parts give us the benefits of faster data loading and faster querying.
 We have the opportunity with partitioning to switch data in and out of our tables to help with our load process.
 The partitioning is not visible to our end users, so when they query the database, it just appears like it's one logical structure.

+A partition is created when you create a table in SQL Data Warehouse, and you specify a partitioning key.
+It's typically a date.
+So let's say you want to keep one year of data in a specific table, and you're going to keep that as a rolling year.
+So when you get to the last month of the year, and your next month is going to start, or let's say you're next month is already started, then you're going to roll out that last month of data.

 ![](../assets/dw 5.png)

 **Partition Switching , Elimination and Partition Merging**